jiankaiwang/ProgrammingHandbook/network/ftp_in_csharp.md

  * 2. ftpPassword : used password
  * 3. upload_from : the local file in complete path ready for uploading to ftp server
- * 4. upload_to : the complete path on the server for get the file */
+ * 4. upload_to : the complete path on the server for get the file
+ * return :
+ * 0 : upload successfully
+ * 1 : can not access to the ftp server
+ * 2 : ftp uploading is failure
+ */

 public int ftpUpload(String ftpUser, String ftpPassword, String upload_from, String upload_to)